Ireland’s recent cold winters are nothing compared to the ninth-century snowfall which sparked a famine.

-As Francis Ludlow, leading historical climatologist at Yale University, explained in a documentary for Irish state television RTÉ, a waist deep snowfall in 822 sparked starvation across the land.
+As Francis Ludlow, leading historical climatologist at Yale University, explained in a documentary for Irish state television RTÉ, in 2014, a waist-deep snowfall in 822 sparked starvation across the land.
 The documentary, presented by Cork native John Creedon, told how Ireland experienced extreme winters as far back as the 800s.
 Ludlow presented his findings based on the medieval history manuscript, the Annals of Ulster written from the early 400s to 1504.

 As he told the Irish Examiner at the time, “It recorded weather extremes.
 In the year 818, it says ‘sneachta mór’, a great snow.